The Ultimate Guide to Writing an Unforgettable Elevator Speech

 My name is <<NAME>>, the CEO of <<COMPANY>>.
 Our company manufactures <<PRODUCT>> for <<TARGET CUSTOMER>> that allows them to <<YOUR VALUE PROPOSITION>>.

 Unlike <<OUR COMPETITION>>, we <<PRIMARY COMPETITIVE POINTS OF DIFFERENCE>>.

 Using this format, here is a Hydrolyzier elevator pitch example:

 Hi, my name is Bob Smith, and I am the CEO of Hydrolyzier Water Company.
-We manufacture the Hydrolyzier MaxLite, a commercial grade water purification system that uses a tri-plane osmotic process that dramatically reduces the content of impurities in drinking water.
-Unlike competing systems, our patented osmotic process uses one-third the power of a traditional water purifier while reducing the installation space to half.
+We manufacture the Hydrolyzier MaxLite, a commercial-grade water purification system that uses a tri-plane osmotic process that dramatically reduces the content of impurities in drinking water.
+Unlike competing systems, our patented osmotic process uses one-third of the power of a traditional water purifier while reducing the installation space to half.
 Our modular construction takes less than 36 hours to install, and best of all its price is less than 60% of similar systems.
 If you go to our YouTube channel, you can watch a video showing the Hydrolyzier in operation in a remote village in Ghana, West Africa

 A Sales Pitch Example